You can create a blurry background in your portrait photography with a very simple process.

 Here are the four ingredients to consider when creating a dramatically shallow depth of field:

-Distance to your subject: Getting close to your subject is a great composition principle anyway, but it is even more important when you want to knock out your background.
+Getting close to your subject is a great composition principle anyway, but it is even more important when you want to knock out your background.
 If you are 10 feet from your subject, it is much easier to create a shallow depth of field than if you are 50 feet from your subject.

-The amount of zoom: When you zoom in, you compress the elements of your photo, so everything behind your subject becomes more dramatic.
+When you zoom in, you compress the elements of your photo, so everything behind your subject becomes more dramatic.
 A wide angle lens might not create a shallow depth of field, but if you zoom in a telephoto lens to 100 mm to 200 mm, the results become far more dramatic.

-Size of your sensor: Your sensor size will impact the final quality of your image in many ways.
+Your sensor size will impact the final quality of your image in many ways.
 Making your background blurry is just one of them.

 Don’t try to get a shallow depth of field with a camera phone.
 The sensor is so tiny, you won’t see much effect.
 With a compact camera (point and shoot), it is possible to manipulate depth of field, but difficult.
 With a DSLR, you can start to see really dramatic effects because the sensor is much larger.
-Use a full frame digital sensor camera, and the results will be incredible.

 Blurring out your background is one of many composition techniques you can use to create great portrait photography.
 With four easy ingredients, you could be on your way to making outstanding pictures.